 And while it’s easy to get floored by the menu design channelling frontier ‘wanted’ posters, tattooed ‘burgerette’ wait staff, and high school canteen trays – all the “little ingredients that make people think of America”, according to co-founder Scott Collins – there’s more here than wings, rings, and ‘tails.
 This is messy, bib-wearing fare, served with a forest of serviettes to mop up the juices.
 But as much as MEATliquor’s menu was inspired by a handful of US road trips, the adored patties are the product of German techniques (homeland of the humble hamburger) and an unadulterated love of British beef.
 MEATliquor is more than a sophisticated rip-off of the American diner.

 “Some of us may have romantic memories of a brilliant dive bar in New York, and eating the best burger ever – but that’s probably down to jetlag and a hangover,” says Scott.
 “We wanted to draw on that memory and pay homage to it, with better quality, faster food.
 An ‘American-ist’ experience.
 That’s what people wanted at the time and that’s what people want now.”

 London is soon to get its own Time Out Market, too.
-Following the openings of food halls in Chicago, Montréal and Dubai in 2019 and 2020, spring 2021 will see a London Waterloo site offering 500 seats across 32,500 square feet, channelling the cultural hub of the surrounding South Bank neighbourhood.
+Following the openings of food halls in Chicago, Montréal and Dubai in 2019 and 2020, plans are afoot for a London Waterloo site offering 500 seats across 32,500 square feet, channelling the cultural hub of the surrounding South Bank neighbourhood.